Best Cheap Health Insurance in Tennessee in 2026

 Cigna is the best health insurance company in Tennessee for prescription drug coverage.

-• Generic prescriptions can cost between $0 and $3 with many Cigna plans.
+• Generic prescriptions can cost between $0 and $3 for a 30-day supply with many Cigna plans.
 This helps you keep your costs low for routine medications.

 • There are also savings if you have diabetes.
 Insulin costs $25 per month or less.
 And you'll have some free lab tests and medications to manage your diabetes.